tmikov/bolo/README.md

 Originally forked from https://github.com/begoon/bolo.

+Based on the unofficial IBM PC port of the original game by MrRm, 1993.

 ![](https://raw.github.com/tmikov/bolo/master/bolo-screenshot.png)

 Current Status
 --------------
-In just a couple of days we have been able to re-implement:
+In just a few days we have been able to re-implement:
 - title screen
 - level-selection screen
 - main ship rendering
 - maze rendering
+- bullet rendering and movement
 - some other stuff.

 There is working code in the [src/](https://github.com/tmikov/bolo/tree/master/src) directory.

-To exercize the working code paths, the app moves the ship with arrow keys around the maze with collision detection.
+To exercize the working code paths, the app controls ship around the maze with collision detection:
+- Arrow keys control the ship.
+- 1 & 2 rotate the gun.
+- Space fires.

 Note that when we say "re-implement", we don't mean recreate the output (which in this case could have been accomplished by just rendering a bitmap), but rather port the *original* logic to C and get that logic do the work.
 For example, this is the code that draws multiple strings to the screen:
 ```c